Prasadvaidya1989/HackerEarth_Predict_Criminal/README.md

 This was my first Data Science competition.

-I was placed Top5% out of 3K participants.
+Secured Top5% out of 3K participants.